flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

     - Move the throttle all the way back to idle.

-    - As described above we go through all detents and set the values accordingly with `Set From Throttle`.
+    - As described above, we go through all detents and set the values accordingly with `Set From Throttle`.

-    - For the detents CL, FLX and TO GA you can increase the dead zone to make it easier to move your throttle into the detents.
+    - For the detents CL, FLX and TO GA, you can increase the dead zone to make it easier to move your throttle into the detents.

         ![EFB-CLB-Detent](../../assets/flypados3/throttle-calibration/flypad-clb-detent.png "EFB-CLB-Detent"){loading=lazy}

-        In this example we have set the dead zone to 0.25 on either side of the actual setting.
-For FLX and TO GA you can use 0.10 or 0.15.
+        In this example, we have set the dead zone to 0.25 on either side of the actual setting.
+For FLX and TO GA, you can use 0.10 or 0.15.

     - Click on "SAVE AND APPLY" **(8)** and test everything